Its-Sahaj/Its-Sahaj/README.md

-- 👋 Hi, I’m @Its-Sahaj
+- 👋 Hi, I’m Charanjeet Singh.
-- 👀 I’m interested in Deep Learning
+- 👀 I’m imensely interested in Neural Networks,Deep Learning and Machine Learning as whole.
-- 🌱 I’m currently learning Full Stack
+- 🌱 I’m currently learning how to design websites and web interfaces.
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m always looking to help and create something intresting, if you are looking to collaborate on projects
 - 📫 How to reach me ... charanjeetsingh9023@gmail.com

 <!---